 Where does the air come from?

 Small amounts of air enter the central heating system whenever fresh water does, i.e. every time you use some water in the house.
 This means that in larger houses, where a considerable amount of water is used each day, the radiators may need to be bled more often than in smaller houses where water is used in less significant quantities.
+You can learn more about the type and size of heating system you have in our guide to central heating systems.

 Where to start when bleeding a radiator